top of page

 Mental health, emotional health and spiritual health are deeply intertwined and working with pastors and ministry leaders has become a focus in my work.
 Serving as a ministry leader and volunteer in churches for 20 years and now as a licensed pastor with the Foursquare Church, I see the vital importance of tending to our souls in this way.
 We are all shaped by the experiences of our past and the cultures/contexts we live and serve in.
 These influence the way we see ourselves, God and the world.
 Particularly for pastors and leaders, we cannot neglect the work required to bring all areas of our life into alignment with the will and way of God.

-Life has not looked remotely how I imagined and yet it has been the most beautiful, challenging all in adventure- being active and present but ceding control of the direction and outcome to God.
+Life has not looked remotely how I imagined and yet it has been the most beautiful, challenging all in adventure.
 Love that you are along for the ride too!

 bottom of page